Mon, Sep 13, 2021

 How has Israel become a hub for innovation?
-Kroll Institute Fellow and Senior Advisor Dr. Efraim Chalamish and Start-Up Nation Policy Institute Co-Chairman and Start-Up Nation Central Ex-CEO Eugene Kandel discuss the current state of Israel's tech and innovation ecosystem and how it is relevant to current challenges companies and governments are facing around the world, including the COVID-19 pandemic.
+Kroll Senior Advisor Dr. Efraim Chalamish and Start-Up Nation Policy Institute Co-Chairman and Start-Up Nation Central Ex-CEO Eugene Kandel discuss the current state of Israel's tech and innovation ecosystem and how it is relevant to current challenges companies and governments are facing around the world, including the COVID-19 pandemic.

 “How is the current state of Israel's tech and innovation ecosystem actually relevant to the current challenges and companies and governments facing around the world?” – Efi Chalamish

 “Well, we can look backwards or we can look post-corona.
 So, in the last five years we have basically hosted over 230 large corporates, another about 80 governments and NGOs, that are definitely interested.
 Some of them due to our efforts of explaining why they should be interested and some of them just on their own.
 Because Israel has a variety of strengths in technological, and especially in deep tech and life sciences, that address challenges that face the entire world.
 Some of these challenges, like shortage of water, shortage of arable land, the cyber security and others, are endemic to Israel.
 I mean, these are the challenges that Israel had to figure out how to survive with innovation”.– Eugene Kandel